AdobeDocs/experience-cloud.en/help/mobile-ios-swift-implementation/launch-install-the-mobile-sdk.md

    ![Copy the Extension statements to your clipboard](images/ios/swift/mobile-launch-install-copyExtensions.png)

-1. In XCode, paste these extension statements into the AppDelegate file just before the `return true` line of the `application(_:didFinishLaunchingWithOptions:)` method:
+1. In Xcode, paste these extension statements into the AppDelegate file just before the `return true` line of the `application(_:didFinishLaunchingWithOptions:)` method:

    ![Paste the Extension statements into your AppDelegate file](images/ios/swift/mobile-launch-install-pasteExtension.png)

 ## Verify the implementation

-1. Save your XCode project
+1. Save your Xcode project
 1. Run the app and launch it in the Simulator.
 If you don't have any simulator devices configured, configure one now, being sure to configure a device running iOS 10+.
 We like to use an iPhone 8 simulator because it is easy to click the `Home` button with a mouse.

    ![Run the app and launch it in the emulator](images/ios/swift/mobile-launch-install-buildAndLaunch.png)